Lithic Studies Society Annual Conference

 The single-day conference will run from 9:45 – 16:30, including tea/coffee breaks, please pay through PayPal below.

 There is also an organised optional meal, £16, please specify any dietary requirements and highlight choice between meat or vegetarian options.
+For directions and details of the venue click here.
 For further details please contact the Vice Chair.